thevirtuoso1973/COMP0016-Team26-Project-Site/content/requirements/_index.md

 ## Project Goals
-This project aimed to create an application that encourages people to look after themselves in a time where people are isolated and their mental wellbeing is suffering as a result.
+This project aimed to create an application that encourages people to look after themselves, especially in a time where people are isolated, and their mental wellbeing is suffering as a result.

-The ways in which NudgeMe does this are by:
+The ways in which NudgeMe does this include:
 * Allowing users to keep a weekly record of their wellbeing.
 * Encouraging users to go on walks to improve their wellbeing.
+    * By plotting their steps on a graph
+    * Allowing them to share this information with their support network
+    * Allowing them to set and receive goals for/from people in their support network

 ## Requirements Gathering
 We gathered initial requirements over a few meetings with our client and confirmed our understanding by using resources from Version 1, such as the Figma of CarerCare.

-In short, these requirements outlined a cross-platform mobile app that tracks user’s wellbeing, plots it against their steps, and when their wellbeing drops - it 'nudges’ them to go on a walk.
+In short, these requirements outlined a cross-platform mobile app that tracks user’s wellbeing, plots it against their steps, and when their wellbeing drops - it ‘nudges’ them to go on a walk.

 ### Survey
-We conducted a survey of structured questions to confirm these requirements were in the user's interests and  adapt them based on feedback.
+We conducted a survey of structured questions to confirm these requirements were in the user’s interests and adapt them based on feedback.
 We carried this out remotely using Google Forms.

 The questions we asked in the survey and the responses consisted of the following: